 Accommodating Students with disabilities

-Faculty are essential to the process of implementing appropriate accommodations for their courses.
 The implementation of accommodations should be a collaborative process between the faculty member, the student, and the Office of Accessibility when needed.
-The Office of Accessibility website has provided several resources to assist faculty with accommodating Auburn University students with disabilities.
 While we were not able to address every scenario faced by faculty, we included some of the most requested information about working with students with disabilities.

 University Policies